samuelrosen111/software_development/README.md

-This repository is designed to help me organise my software projects and identify the areas I need to focus on.
-It also displays my software knowledge, showcasing my strengths and the areas where I need to work harder.
+This repository is designed to help me organise my software projects and identify the areas I need to improve.
+Part of the code is generated with the help of AI, if you have questions feel free to ask.
+// Samuel